processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 # Making the capacitive touch keyboard

-In the course of the next steps of this tutorial, you will gradually build a capacitive touch synthesizer.
+In the course of the next steps of this tutorial, you'll gradually build a capacitive touch synthesizer.
 To get there, we will first connect the MPR121 sensor to Raspberry Pi, visualize its readings in a Processing sketch, learn to respond to the sensor readings using the sound library, and finally, put all of the prior knowledge together to make a sound synthesizer with eight keys, three different modes and a volume toggle.

-I used sticky backing copper tape to create the following keyboard layout:
+I used sticky backing copper tape to create the following keyboard layout, but of course you'll be free to make your own arrangement:

 {{< figure src="complete-keyboard.jpg" link="complete-keyboard.jpg" title="Example of a keyboard layout made with copper tape" >}}

-Here's the suggested order of steps to follow:
+Here's the suggested order of the steps:

 1. Connecting MPR121 sensor breakout board
 2. Making a sketch to create visual representation of the keyboard
 3. Making a sketch for synthesizing a single sound
 4. Modifying the sketch to synthesize multiple sounds
 5. Adding volume and mode toggles
+6. Final Sketch

+Let's connect the capacitive touch sensor to the Raspberry Pi!

 ## 1. Connecting MPR121 capacitive touch sensor